Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Introduction

 Histopathology, the examination of tissue specimens at the cellular level, is the gold standard for ovarian cancer diagnosis.
-Pathologists typically interpret tissue stained with haematoxylin and eosin (H\&E), where haematoxylin stains cell nuclei blue and eosin stains other cellular structures, such as cytoplasm and cell membranes, varying shades of pink and red.
-The interpretation of H\&E slides can be a subjective, time-consuming process, with some tasks having a high level of inter-observer variation \cite{Matsuno2013, Kobel2014, Barnard2018}.
-In the assessment of difficult cases, general pathologists may seek assistance from subspecialty gynaecological pathology experts, and/or use ancillary tests, such as immunohistochemical (IHC) stains.
-IHC stains indicate the presence of specific antigens and are often used to aid pathologists in identifying the primary tissue of origin or to make subtype diagnoses where there are specific phenotypic profiles \cite{Kobel2008}.
+Pathologists typically interpret tissue stained with haematoxylin and eosin (H\&E), though interpretation can be a subjective, time-consuming process, with some tasks having a high level of inter-observer variation \cite{Matsuno2013, Kobel2014, Barnard2018}.
+In the assessment of difficult cases, general pathologists may seek assistance from subspecialty gynaecological pathology experts, and/or use ancillary tests, such as immunohistochemistry (IHC).
 Referrals and ancillary testing can be essential to the accuracy of the diagnostic process but come at the cost of making it longer and more expensive.
-Worldwide, pathologists are in much greater demand than supply, with significant disparities in the number of pathologists between countries \cite{Wilson2018}, and even better-supplied countries unable to meet demand \cite{RCPath2018}.
+Worldwide, pathologists are in much greater demand than supply, with significant disparities in the number of pathologists between countries \cite{Wilson2018}, and with better-supplied countries still unable to meet demand \cite{RCPath2018}.

 Traditionally, pathologists have analysed glass slides using a light microscope.
 However, the implementation of a digital workflow, where pathologists review scanned whole slide images (WSIs) using a computer, is becoming more common.
 While digital pathology uptake has likely been driven by efficiency benefits \cite{Baidoshvili2018}, it has created an opportunity for the development of automated tools to assist pathologists.
 These tools often aim to improve the accuracy, efficiency, objectivity, and consistency of diagnosis.
 Such tools could help to alleviate the global workforce shortage of pathologists, increasing diagnostic throughput and reducing the demand for referrals and ancillary tests.
 This is an increasingly active area of research \cite{Stenzinger2022} and, for some malignancies, these systems are starting to achieve clinical utility \cite{Raciti2022}.